Learn About Denied Unemployment Benefits in Indiana

 - Fail to participate in job search assistance if selected for this service

-Indiana Unemployment Denial Appeal
+Learn About Indiana Unemployment Denial Appeals

 If an unemployment beneficiary’s claim for benefits is denied or reduced and the beneficiary disagrees with that decision, he or she has the right to an appeal.
 The Indiana unemployment denial appeal will be heard by an Administrative Law Judge (ALJ).
 After an applicant has filed their unemployment claim, he or she will receive a Determination of Eligibility through the mail.
 This notice will state whether or not he or she qualifies for benefits and explains how and why the decision was made.